A System Model: ACME B2B Reseller Platform

 The product:

-Add B2B reseller ticket sales to an existing B2C ticket sales platform.
+Add B2B sales services to an existing B2C sales platform.

 The problem: